film42/cljdekiq/README.md

 # cljdekiq

-Pronounced "clide-kick" is a client and server implementation of Sidekiq.
+Pronounced "clyde-kick" is a client and server implementation of Sidekiq.
 This library is intended to be used along side a ruby app.
 Meaning, you can enqueue and run jobs from clojure, run jobs enqueued by a ruby app, or enqueue Sidekiq jobs to your ruby app.
 It all works!

 ## Usage